 The euphoria surrounding Dr. No's 50th anniversary and the Olympics kicked off Skyfall's marketing campaign.

-James Bond collects Her Majesty The Queen from her study in Buckingham Palace.
-They're transported over London in a helicopter as classical anthems synonymous with Britain's greatness belt out.
+James Bond collects Her Majesty The Queen from her Buckingham Palace study.
+They're over London in a helicopter as classical anthems synonymous with Britain's greatness belt out.
 As the aircraft is perfectly poised over the London Stadium, Elizabeth II jumps.

-See: Daniel Craig's awkward and shoehorned-in line 'Omega' when questioned on the make of his watch in Casino Royale, or the overly long shot of Bond's Omega in the pre-titles sequence of Skyfall.
+See: Daniel Craig's awkward and shoehorned-in line 'Omega' when questioned on the make of his watch in Casino Royale.
+And the overly long shot of Bond's Omega in Skyfall's pre-titles sequence.

-The SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans, but it just wasn't enough to spark an influx of the next generation of Bond fans.
+The SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans.
+But it just wasn't enough to spark an influx of the next generation of Bond fans.